 Here is your call to action.
 Enjoy Pride events.
 Join the party and celebrate the amazing people who are under the umbrella.
 Wear the t-shirt with the rainbow flag on it.
 Then go and contact your elected officials about your opposition to anti-LGBTQIA legislation.
 Vote for candidates who truly believe in justice.
 Fight to make your schools and workplaces more inclusive.
 Educate yourself about the history of LGBTQIA people and movements throughout history.
 Intervene when you witness homophobia or transphobia happening.
 Raise children who are free to be themselves and who understand, respect and appreciate sexual and gender diversity.
 Give money to organizations that work toward justice for LGBTQIA.
 Do the work of allyship so that we can all have something to celebrate.

 — Dr. Krista Nabar, PsyD, LP, HSPP

 Dr. Nabar is the Executive Director of Carolina Sexual Wellness Center.
 She is a Licensed Psychologist and Health Services Provider in Psychology in North Carolina and a Certified Sex Therapist by the American Association of Sexuality Educators, Counselors and Therapists (AASECT).
-To learn more about Carolina Sexual Wellness Center’s services, please call our office at 919-297-8322.
+To learn more about Carolina Sexual Wellness Center’s services or to schedule an appointment with one of our sex therapists, please call our office at 919-297-8322.